amyreese/znc-push/README.md

 This project is still a Work In Progress, but should be functional enough and stable enough for everyday usage.
 Users are more than welcome to submit feature requests or patches for discussion or inclusion.
+Bug reports and feature requests can be submitted to [my bug tracker][mantis] or sent via email.

 ZNC to Notifo was created by [John Reese](http://johnmreese.com) and designed to fill a personal need.
-It may not suit your use cases, but any and all feedback would be greatly appreciated.
+It may not fit your use cases, but any and all feedback would be greatly appreciated.